davebyrne222/simple-cli/README.md

 ---

-# Argument Substitution
+# Parameter Substitution

-Argument substitution allows you to parameterise commands with values from a file or the CLI.
-To enable argument substitution, wrap the value to be substituted in double curly braces, for example: `{{ myvalue }}`.
+Parameter substitution allows you to parameterise commands with values from a file or the CLI.
+To enable parameter substitution, wrap the value to be substituted in double curly braces, for example: `{{ myvalue }}`.

 ```yaml